Yet another innovative patrol

 September 26th, 1866: “By way of demonstration against the French monsieurs – who wanted to exclude everyone except ‘travailleurs manuels’, in the first instance from membership of the International Association, or at least from eligibility for election as delegate to the congress – the English yesterday proposed me as President of the Central Council.
 I declared that under no circumstances could I accept such a thing, and proposed Odger in my turn, who was then in fact re-elected, although some people voted for me despite my declaration.
 Dupont, incidentally, has given me the key to the Tolain and Fribourg operation.
 They want to stand as workers’ candidates for the Corps législatif in 1869, on the ‘principle’ that only workers can represent the workers.
 That is why it was exceedingly important for these gentlemen to get this principle proclaimed through the Congress.”

 Whatever you say, Marx was already able to “guess” everything in 1866.
-And besides: For the mouth speaks what the heart is full of.
+And besides: The mouth speaks what the heart is full of.
 Do you really believe that your drivel from 1953 are new and never heard before stories?

 Safe and Straight Line